 - Mixtures can comprise hundreds of substances, each with its own properties

 - Mixtures may combine multiple substance types, for instance when exploring small molecule and antibody interactions, and need to record different properties for each substance

 - Mixtures can include multiple solvents, each with its own data

-- The proportions and concentrations of each component in a mixture vary in each well
+- The proportions and concentrations of each component in a mixture vary from well to well

 - Mixtures can be added to other mixtures

-- Plates or vials of mixtures can be replicated or stored for use in subsequent assays
+- Plates or vials of sample mixtures will need to be replicated or stored for use in subsequent assays

-The number of variables to be tracked are outside the capacity of most spreadsheets and may be too complex for many sample tracking or LIMS systems.
+The number of variables to be tracked are outside the capacity of spreadsheets and not covered by most inventory or LIMS systems.
 So what other options are there?

 An industry-standard software solution

 Mosaic software guides the user from the moment mixtures are created, through all transfers, to when the sample mixture is shipped.
-It allows researchers to track and view the components of the mixtures they are handling any time.
 Mosaic also keeps an audit trail of the whole life cycle of the sample mixture.